zicoz18/local-subnet-development-tutorial/README.md

 Make sure to save `Metamask connection details`.
 You will need the relevant information (RPC URL, Funded address, etc.) to interact with your subnet

 Important thing to keep in mind is that, now that you have deployed your subnet it has started running in your local machine.
-So, after you are done interacting with your subnet you can stop running it and when you want to interact with it again, you can start running it without losing the state of the subnet.
+So, after you are done interacting with your subnet you can stop running it and when you want to interact with it again, you can start running it.

-To stop running the subnet, run:
+To stop running the subnet, you could run:

 ```
 avalanche network stop